 My overhead is low and I don't pay any commissioned sales people.
 That means the price you pay is usually significantly lower than what you'll find from some of those giant companies that have advertising all over Tucson.

-Since I'm the guy answering the phone, giving the quote and doing the work, you can be confident that the quote is appropriate for the work to be completed.
-You also know that the work will be done by someone with over 25 years in the business...
-Me!
+Since I'm owner and the guy answering the phone and giving the quote, you can be confident that the quote is appropriate for the work to be completed.
+You also know that the work will be done by someone who definitely knows how to fix doors, not just how to sell customers.

 Because my name is my business, taking care of my customers and treating them well is my #1 priority.